 First of all, go through the song acapella ( just singing, no music).
 The best thing is to have a real cardboard box and move the Mr Monkey picture card around the box as you introduce the words.

 When the kids sing their repeat lines they actually move to be in the correct position relative to their desks.
 This makes it easier to remember as they physically move whilst singing the words.
-You might need to explicitly explain the difference between "near" and "next in" (i.e. in Japanese it's "chi ka ku ni" and " to na ri ni").
-In Japan getting the kids to go "on" their desks might not always be suitable ( as they eat their lunch of them!), so for "on" get them to stand on their chairs.
+You might need to explicitly explain the difference between "near" and "next in" (for example in Japanese it's "chi ka ku ni" and " to na ri ni").
+Getting the kids to go "on" their desks might not always be suitable ( e.g. if they eat their lunch of them!), so, if you're feeling brace, for "on" get them to stand on their chairs.

 In the chorus section, everyone looks around like they are searching for Mr Monkey.